When were the I’m a Celebrity South Africa cast last on the show?

 Burrell’s life changed drastically after he was in the jungle.
 “From that point onwards, I realised I had to be me,” he said.
 “Not long after that, my marriage disintegrated and I found a different path.
 This time I want to be there for all the dads out there who are struggling with their sexuality.”

-Former cricketer Tufnell has already been named King of the Jungle once, having won the second-ever series in 2003.
+Former cricketer Tufnell has already been named King of the Jungle once, having won the second-ever series.

 “I had my birthday whilst I was in the camp and it is one I will never forget,” he said.